AmrGanz/ocp4_kvm_ansible/README.md

 ```
 [bastionhost]# ansible-playbook start_point.yaml -e ocpversion=4.3.13
 ```
-- If the downloads are complete but the installation failed, please delete the environment then repeat the same process but skip the "downloading" task this time:
+- If the downloads are complete but the installation failed, please delete the environment then repeat the same process.
 ```
 [bastionhost]# ansible-playbook destroy.yaml
-[bastionhost]# ansible-playbook start_point.yaml --skip-tags download
+[bastionhost]# ansible-playbook start_point.yaml
 ```
 - If the playbook completed successfilly, you should see something similar to the follwoing:
 ```